FilippoMazzara/Progetto_IFO/README.md

 to create a fancy user experience.
 It is also encapsulated inside a Docker container for better portability and control.
+The UI was mainly made using the bootstrap 3 library in order to make it fully compatible with shiny.
+The interface is tested to work on all major browsers and on almost any mobile device.
 The app was developed with best Shiny practices in mind, as the use of Shiny modules, reactivity and fast server side processing, to name a few.
 In total about 5000 lines of code were written for this app in a few months.
 This time included app design and development but also all the required research to program in R, a language that was foreign to me.
 Here are listed just some of the invaluable sources I used to gather all this